The Difference Between Sterile, Distilled and Deionized Water

 What is the Best for You?

-You can use sterile water if you are unsure of the water source and want to be assured that you are consuming water free from organic contaminants You can use either distilled or deionized water if you want to use the purest form of water.
-But, distilled is free from every possible impurity in water than in deionized water.
+Unlike deionized water, distilled water is free from every possible impurity in water.
 This is because deionized water might still retain uncharged contaminants in the water not removed during the deionization process.